Monisha-RK10/Instance-Segmentation-of-Tiny-Traffic-Lights-Using-Mask-R-CNN-Bosch/README.md

 From above plot, the best performance is at threshold = 0.5 overall.

-- AP@0.75 improves significantly from 0.25.
+- AP@0.75 improves significantly from 0.25 threshold.
 - AP@0.50 remains strong across thresholds.
 - AP drops at 0.75 threshold because the masks become too tight, missing part of the object.